 Traditionally, logs were placed on the andirons, and you didn't need an andiron grate on the andirons or a fireplace grate as such.
 In this way, the logs received sufficient ventilation.
 Choosing andirons with a higher elevation at the front is essential to ensure that the logs do not roll out of the wood burning fireplace.
 For the same purpose, the bars of many French andirons slope downward.

 6 | You don't need an ashpan; get used to a layer of ash

 An ashpan often closes off the fireplace grate at the bottom so that no ventilation can be provided to the fire from below.
 Therefore there is -often much- less draft in the fireplace.

 Without an ashpan you will always have a layer of ash under the fire.
 This layer of ash insulates against the cold from the floor so that heat is generated more quickly in the chimney.
 This results in a better draft.
-Therefore, never remove the entire layer of ash when cleaning the fireplace.
+Therefore, never remove the entire layer of ash when cleaning the wood burning fireplace.
 Instead, remove just enough ash to leave a small layer.
-An additional advantage is that you do not have to move the (heavy) andirons or the (heavy) fireplace grate.
+An additional advantage is that you do not have to move the (heavy) andirons or the (heavy) basket grate.
 Get used to the idea that the fireplace is no longer free of ash.

 Read also: Do I need an ash pan in my fireplace?

 7 | Fireplace grate or andirons with a grate are ideal for concealing the burner bed in a gas fireplace

 Antique fireplace accessories, like grates or andirons, add significant ambiance, making a gas fireplace resemble a wood-burning one.
 This involves integrating the burner bed within a grate or andirons with a grate setup, carefully considering the burner bed's specifications for a seamless look.
 Customization might be required, but specialists in this area can provide solutions.
 Of course, not all gas fireplace installation companies are keen on this because customization is required.
 However, experts for this can certainly be found.